-140 MHz.
-PLL clock jitter is 500 ps p-p typical at 140 MSPS.
-When the COAST signal is presented, the PLL maintains its output frequency in the absence of Hsync.
+12 MHz to 110 MHz.
+PLL clock jitter is 500 ps p-p typical at 110 MSPS.
+When the COAST signal is presented, the PLL maintains its output frequency in the absence of HSYNC.
 A sampling phase adjustment is provided.
-Data, Hsync, and clock output phase relationships are maintained.
-The AD9883A also offers full sync processing for composite sync and sync-on-green applications.
+Data, HSYNC and Clock output phase relationships are maintained.
+The AD9883 also offers full sync processing for composite sync and sync-ongreen applications.

 A clamp signal is generated internally or may be provided by the user through the CLAMP input pin.
-This interface is fully programmable via a 2-wire serial interface.
+This interface is fully programmable via a two-wire serial interface.

-Fabricated in an advanced CMOS process, the AD9883A is provided in a space-saving 80-lead LQFP surface-mount plastic package and is specified over the -40° C to $+85^{\circ}$ C temperature range.
+Fabricated in an advanced CMOS process, the AD9883 is provided in a space-saving 80-lead LQFP surface mount plastic package and is specified over the 0°C to 70°C temperature range.